apache/incubator-taverna-server/usage.md

 *getPermittedWorkflows*

-> Get a list of workflows that are permitted to be instantiated; if the list is empty, there is no restriction on what workflows may have runs created of them.
+> **GET** a list of workflows that are permitted to be instantiated; if the list is empty, there is no restriction on what workflows may have runs created of them.

 *getPermittedListenerTypes*

-> Get a list of types of listeners that may be explicitly attached to a workflow run.
+> **GET** a list of types of listeners that may be explicitly attached to a workflow run.

 *listRuns*

-> Get a list of all workflow runs on the server that the user has access to.
+> **GET** a list of all workflow runs on the server that the user has access to.
 (Workflows that they do not have permission to access even for reading will be not returned by this operation.)

 ### Basic Workflow Operations